BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ## Before we start

-If you didn't create a folder for last week's files, let's create one and put all of today's work in there.
-First navigate to your home folder, which may be one of `/home/<yourname>`, `/Users/<yourname>`, `/u` or `/c/Users/<yourname>`.
-The best way to get to this directory is
+Login to your VM if you haven't already and navigate to your home folder.

 ```
 cd ~
 ```

-From here let's create a new folder for today:
+You should see a file in this folder called `BDGP6_genes.gtf`, so let's move this into the `Bash_Workshop` folder we created in the last session.
+After that we'll move into this folder.

 ```
-mkdir BashWk2
-cd BashWk2
-pwd
+mv BDGP6_genes.gtf Bash_Workshop
 ```

-It might also be worth checking to see if any changes have been made to the [computer setup](0_introduction.html#computer-setup) instructions.

 #### Question
 {:.no_toc}

-Did we specify a relative or absolute path when we created the directory?

-(If you weren't in your home folder when you  executed the `mkdir` command, make sure you know where you created this folder.)

-It might be a good idea to open your usual file explorer and navigate to this folder.
-You'll be able to see any files we create appearing, and that will help you download any files to the correct place.

-## Today's Data

-Let's get some data for this session.
-Save [this file](../files/BDGP6_genes.gtf) to the folder `BashWk2` which you just created.
-Just use Firefox, Chrome, Explorer, Safari or whichever browser you prefer.
-This file contains genomic information for every known gene in the Drosophila melanogaster genome in a (mostly) tab-separated format.
+*Can you think of any other way we could have done this?
+Could we have entered the `Bash_Workshop` folder first?
+If so, what commands would we use?*

 ## File Suffixes and Plain Text Files

-This file we've downloaded has the suffix `.gtf`.
+This file we've moved has the suffix `.gtf`.

 **What program do you think you should open this with?**